Correspondence of the sections of the humerus to the anatomical formations. Fracture of the neck of the humerus (Fracture of the neck of the humerus)

 Right lymphatic duct

-Isthmus of the rhomboid brain
+Isthmus of the rhombencephalon

-On the anterolateral surface of the body of the humerus, below the crest of tuberculum majoris, is the deltoid tuberosity.
-At the level of this tuberosity, a groove passes in the form of a spiral from top to bottom and from the inside outward (sulcus nervi radialis) along the posterior surface of the humerus.
+On the anterior outer surface of the body of the humerus, below the crest of the tuberculum majoris, there is a deltoid tuberosity.
+At the level of this tuberosity, a groove runs along the posterior surface of the humerus in the form of a spiral from top to bottom and from inside to outside (sulcus nervi radialis).

 Rice.
 1. Humerus (humerus).

-A-front view; B-back view.
+A-front view; B-rear view.

-proximal end
+Proximal end

 Distal end

-The lowest part, which is involved in the formation of the joint, is called the condyle of the humerus.
-Its anatomy is complex, on the inside it forms a block of the shoulder, the ulna is articulated with it with the help of a joint, and on the outside the head, which forms the articular surface with the radius.
-But this is not the whole structure of this part of the arm, in addition to the thickness of the soft tissues, there is a coronary fossa on the anterior surface, the functions of which are that the coronoid process of the ulna enters into it during flexion.
+The lowest part, which participates in the formation of the joint, is called the condyle of the humerus.
+Its anatomy is complex, on the inside it is formed by the shoulder block, the ulna bone articulates with it using a joint, and on the outside the head, which forms the articular surface with the radius.
+But this is not the whole structure of this part of the arm; in addition to the thickness of the soft tissues, the coronoid fossa is located on the front surface, the function of which is that the coronoid process of the ulna bone enters it during flexion.
 Nearby is a less pronounced radial fossa, its functions are similar, only it is intended for the radius.

-Bone Anatomy
+Bone anatomy

 It is important to consider the anatomy of not only the bones and their location, but also the ligamentous apparatus.